ucf-draco-lab/draco-website/_projects/Side-Channel Resistance.md

 ---
-title: AI Detecting Hardware Trojans
-subtitle: Using AI to detect hardware trojans through side-channel power.
+title: Side-Channel-Resistant Computer Architecture
+subtitle: Analyzing and testing methods for computation that are resistant to side-channel attacks.
-image: images/project/default.jpg
+image: images/projects/SHARE.jpeg
 projectmembers:
 -
   id: yvan-pierre
-  name: Yvan Pierre Jr.
+  name: Jarred Long
-  email: yv525941@ucf.edu
+  email: ja756814@ucf.edu
   role: "Project Lead"
-  start-date: "2023-10-10"
+  start-date: "2024-08-19"
 tags:
   - active
-  - artificial intelligence
-  - Hardware Trojans
+  - Hardware security
+  - Computer Architecture
   - Side-Channels
-  - Power Attacks
-prq: Is it possible for an AI system to detect hardware trojans?
+prq: Are partially homomorphic architectures practical for side channel security.
 ---

-The aim of this project is to assess if a hardware trojan could be detected within a large-scale system.
-The approach involves implementing a hardware trojan designed to periodically acquire "sensitive information."
-The goal is to investigate whether the AI model can detect variations in voltage power consumption and determine if can decipher when sensitive information is being leaked exactly.
+The current focus of this research project is to build upon existing research on side-channel-resistant architectures using partially homomorphic encryption.
+Our goal is to test and analyze how these systems will work in hardware, rather than just in simulation.
+We will be building off of a paper titled "E3X" which describes an ISA for a side-channel resistant architecture using partially homomorphic cryptosystem.